github/docs/content/osmand/widgets/info-widgets.md

 Battery level widget can be found in Configure screen menu

 ## GPS Info (Android)
-GPS info widget shows number of satellites. <!--You can click to this widget for adding GPS - applications.-->
+GPS (Global Positioning System) info widget shows number of satellites. <!--You can click to this widget for adding GPS - applications.-->
 It has three states
 Show – allows user to see GPS info widget on the map Hide – allows user to hide GPS info widget from the map